-The purpose of the Employer Innovation Fund is to expand opportunities for Iowans to earn for-credit and non-credit post-secondary credentials preparing them for high-demand jobs.
-If a work-based learning initiative is part of an innovative, creative proposal that directly impacts the goal of earning credentials of value, among other factors, it may be considered.
+The purpose of the Employer Innovation Fund is to expand opportunities for Iowans to earn for- credit and non-credit post-secondary credentials preparing them for high-demand jobs.
+If a work- based learning initiative including a Quality Pre-Apprenticeship and is part of an innovative, creative proposal that directly impacts the goal of earning credentials of value, among other factors, it may be considered.

 Yes, all applications must include performance measures that logically connect a project’s goal(s) with proposed activities and demonstrate an overall theory of change.
 Performance measures should include to the extent possible whether the expected results were achieved.

 7. If an application is not selected in the first round, will it automatically be considered in the next round or must it be resubmitted?